 Miller: You just get your gear and get back on the Lewis & Clark, Doctor, or you'll find yourself walkin' home.

 Narm: Despite being incredibly terrifying and very well done, the final battle between Weir and Miller uses rather silly stock sound effects for each punch.
 It wasn't so much a problem in 1997, but in today's world you hear the effects in almost every flash animation or cheap cartoon.

 Nausea Fuel: Shiploads of it.
 Let's start with the ship's log and the images Weir shows Miller.
 Special mention has to go to the scene where Weir vivisects D.J., then leaves his gutted body hanging there for Miller and Starck to find.

+This movie is sometimes seen as an unofficial adaptation of the Doom or Warhammer 40,000 franchises.
+Or even, both.
 It wasn't called Doom, but this was rather faithful to the background story of the game, which was that some scientists in space were experimenting with teleportation, and they created a portal, but instead of taking them from point A to point B, it led straight to hell.
 And hell's army comes out of the portal and threatens to doom our universe.
 That's the plot of the movie Event Horizon to a tee, made in 1997.
-And then 8 years later some people just had to go and make another Resident Evil genetic experiment gone wrong movie and go and entitle the movie "Doom".
+It's even considered a better Doom adaptation than the actual Doom movie.

-What an Idiot/Too Dumb to Live - Justin walks into the engine room and sees a strange black gateway appear in the centre of the gravity drive.
+Justin walks into the engine room and sees a strange black gateway appear in the center of the gravity drive.
 What does he do?
 Attempt to reach into it.
 Likewise, when Peters sees a hallucination of her dead son, she wanders off to follow him, knowing full well that the ship is trying to mess with their heads.
-It gets her killed
+It gets her killed.

 Consider both are being mesmerized by whatever it is that is in the ship.
 Remember, the whole ship is alive.
 Birds don't want to be mesmerized by snakes, but they are anyway.